zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Converts an :zeek:type:`index_vec` to an :zeek:type:`addr`.

-   :v: The vector containing host-order IP address representation,
+   :param v: The vector containing host-order IP address representation,
       one element for IPv4 addresses, four elements for IPv6 addresses.